guilddigital/supervisor-config/README.md

 Significant burden is on VHTs, manifesting in various challenges such as;
-  Excessive workloads-a high number of clients to care for vast catchment areas to cover
-  Exacerbated by the lack of adequate supervision Insufficient provision of materials and economic support Consequently, the need for effective supervision becomes paramount in strengthening the community health system within the refugee setting.
+  Excessive workloads-a high number of clients to care for vast catchment areas to cover exacerbated by the lack of adequate supervision Insufficient provision of materials and economic support Consequently, the need for effective supervision becomes paramount in strengthening the community health system within the refugee setting.